altanner/graphical-data-apps/site-build/content/posts/04charts.md

 # create two tabs
 tab1, tab2 = st.tabs(["Data", "Visualisation"])

-# put some text in the tabs to check they are working
+# put some stuff in the tabs to check they are working
 with tab1:
     st.dataframe(demo_df)